 4. Buy from official/certified stores

 To save you the hassle of identifying and differentiating a regular cable from a fast charging cable, buy cables from certified stores.
 More preferably, the store of your smartphone manufacturer.
 This is because some OEMs have their fast charging standard and specific cable requirements.
 If you purchase accessories from your smartphone maker, you are sure to be given a genuine fast-charging cable.
+Amazon is obviously a trusted online store and you can get Anker double-braided Nylong fast charging cables at just $12.99.

 In a nutshell, if you have a smartphone that charges rapidly, having a fast charging cable is just as important as having a fast charging power adapter.
 They go hand in hand.
 It can get pretty confusing understanding why a cable charges faster than another but I hope it’s pretty clear now.